 In This Section

-Dr. Vasdekas and Dr. Rapciak provide the highest level of surgical care in Homer Glen, Illinois.
-Surgical specialities include:
+Dr. Thomas Vasdekas provides the highest level of surgical care in Homer Glen, Illinois.
+His surgical specialties include:

 - Single Site Cholecystectomy (Gallbladder Removal)